-In addition, the Baker Clause was added as an amendment in 2018 to ensures all school and colleges included non-academic options to ensure all students had a fair choice of courses.
+In addition, the Provider Access Legislation was added to ensures all school and colleges included technical qualification options to ensure all students had a fair choice of courses.

 The 2011 Education act places schools under a duty to secure access to independent careers advice and guidance in years 8-13.
 This is also a requirement to meet Gatsby Benchmark 8.
 Careers guidance must be:

-- Presented in an impartial manner. - Include information on the full range of Post 16 education or training options including apprenticeships and traineeships. - Promote the best interests of pupils to whom it is given. - Be delivered by a careers advisor who is trained to a minimum of level 6 - Students must have at least 1 careers interview by Year 11 and 2 by Year 13
+- Presented in an impartial manner. - Include information on the full range of Post 16 education or training options including apprenticeships and traineeships. - Promote the best interests of pupils to whom it is given. - Available to all students where it is deemed appropriate - Be delivered by a careers advisor who is trained to a minimum of level 6 - Information from these meeting should be shared with parents and carers